HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.wsl.md

 1. Install the [Windows Subsystem for Linux](https://docs.microsoft.com/windows/wsl/install) along with your preferred Linux distribution.

-    > **Note:** WSL 1 does have some [[vs.1.7.#known-limitations]] for certain types of development.
+    > **Note:** WSL 1 does have some [known-limitations](#known-limitations) for certain types of development.
 Also, extensions installed in Alpine Linux may not work due to `glibc` dependencies in native source code inside the extension.
 See the [Remote Development and Linux](https://aka.ms/vscode-remote/linux) article for details.

 2. Install [Visual Studio Code](https://code.visualstudio.com/) on the **Windows** side (not in WSL).